matthewkling/ggcube/README.md

 and layering.
 In addition to the 3D-specific functions, it also works with many existing ggplot2 stats and geoms.

-This package is in development and has not yet been officially released.
+WARNING: This package is in development and has not yet been officially released.
 Bugs and breaking changes are not unlikely.

 ## Installation